vyos/vyos-documentation/docs/vpn/sstp.rst

   delegation prefix can be set from 32 to 64 bit long.

-.. cfgcmd:: set vpn sstp network-settings name-server <address>
+.. cfgcmd:: set vpn sstp name-server <address>

   Connected client should use `<address>` as their DNS server.
 This command accepts both IPv4 and IPv6 addresses.
 Up to two nameservers